 Dear Potential New Members,

-I hope you all are feeling well adjusted to the RPI community, and you had a successful first semester in college!
 I want each of you to think about what you want out of your college experience.
 Is it to discover your future career path?
 Is it to find a group of friends that will last a lifetime?
 Is it to join as many clubs as you can?
-Regardless of what your college expectations are, I encourage you to not take any day for granted.
-These four years will fly by, quicker than it did in high school, and you deserve to take advantage of any opportunities that will make you happy.
-I am currently writing to you as a second semester sophomore, and I can confidently say that if I hadn’t gone greek and joined Pi Phi, I would probably not have stayed at RPI.
-While we are an academically driven school, it is important to remember that there is more to college than academics.
-You deserve a sense of community, and you deserve to find a group of likeminded women that can become your support system.
-From my experience, there is no better way to do it than go through primary recruitment and find your home away from home.
+Regardless of what your college expectations are, I encourage you to not take a single day for granted.
+These four years will fly by, even faster than high school did, and you deserve to take advantage of any opportunities that will make you the happiest version of yourself.
+I am currently writing to you as a second semester sophomore, and I can wholeheartedly say that joining Pi Phi was the best decision I made as a student here at RPI.
+While we are an academically driven school, you must remember that your college experience is an accumulation of much more than just academics.
+You deserve a sense of community and to find a group of likeminded, driven, and strong women that can become your support system.
+From my experience in Pi Phi, there is no better way to find this than to go through formal recruitment and find your home away from home.

-I can clearly remember what it was like to be in your shoes.
-While I was eager to find a sense of community, I was nervous about going through primary recruitment and unsure of where I belonged.
-When I entered the Pi Phi house for the preference round of recruitment, I instantly felt a sense of relief.
-I could see firsthand how genuine and unapologetic each sister was to be their true selves.
-While each sister ranged in their backgrounds, interests, majors, and talents, it was clear that they were rooted in their values and sisterhood.
-I am proud to say that this statement stands true today, and it is my goal as Vice President of Recruitment to ensure that you’ll get to see the Pi Phi that I know and love.
-Please do not hesitate to reach out with any questions or concerns!
-On behalf of the entire house, we are all so excited to meet you, and wish you the best of luck in your journey to find your new home.
+I can vividly remember what it was like going through formal recruitment one year ago and what it was like to be in your shoes.
+While I was eager to find this sense of community, I was nervous and did not know where I belonged.
+The moment I had my first conversation with a Pi Phi sister at rotationals, a sense of relief and instant ease overwhelmed me.
+With each conversation, I saw how genuine and unapologetically themselves each sister was.
+I knew then and there that I belonged with Pi Phi.
+While each sister ranged in their strong suits, interests, majors, and hobbies, it was clear that they were connected by their values and sisterhood.
+I am proud to say that these statements stand true today, and it is my goal as Vice President of Recruitment to ensure that you will get to see the Pi Phi that I know and love.
+Please do not hesitate to reach out to me with any questions or concerns!
+On behalf of the entire house, we are all so excited to meet you and wish you the best of luck in your journey to find your new home.

 Pi Phi Love & All of Mine,